Chemicals

 Integrated chemical cluster

+Within the chemical industry, the port brings together production, tank storage & terminals, and distribution within a single, integrated ecosystem.
 The high degree of integration and diversity throughout the value chain of the chemical actors based here is unique in the world.
-It brings some of the most cutting-edge logistical experts together for the safe storage, handling and distribution of oil, chemical products and gases.

 The refineries of TotalEnergies and ExxonMobil, and the three steam crackers in the port ensure the stable local availability of raw materials.
 In addition, several lubricant production sites are based in the port area.